-- 85. Capital services growth is essentially determined by the growth of capital stock and thus by capital formation.
+- and thus by capital formation.
 The gross investment rate, i.e. the ratio of capital formation to gross value added, has developed very differently for the different capital goods in Germany since 1991.
-For example, the gross investment rate for new buildings has decreased by approximately 20 % since 1991, while it has increased by approximately 50 % for new other investments.
-N CHART 35 - 86.
+For example, the gross investment rate for new buildings has decreased by approximately 20 % since 1991, while it has increased by approximately 50 % for new other investments. - 86.
 The observed changes in Germany's aggregate investment ratios can be divided into changes in the capital goods-specific propensity to invest and changes in the composition of the economy due to structural change.
 If the investment ratio for each economic sector were to be consistently maintained at the 1991 level and if we were to look only at the actual changes that occurred in the composition of economic sectors, the investment ratio for new buildings in 2022, for example, would be approximately 7.5 percentage points above its recorded level.

-S CHART 35 This difference is due in particular to the decline in the investment ratio in the service sectors from 20 % in 1991 to 14 % in 2022.
+CHART 35 This difference is due in particular to the decline in the investment ratio in the service sectors from 20 % in 1991 to 14 % in 2022.
 In contrast, structural change has a slightly positive effect.
 This is because, without the change in the composition of the economic sectors, the investment ratio for new buildings would be 1.8 percentage points below its 2022 level.
-S CHART 35

-❑ ABBILDUNG 35 Investment ratios in gross fixed capital formation1
+□ ABBILDUNG 35 Investment ratios in gross fixed capital formation1

 1 - Real gross fixed capital formation in relation to real gross value added.
-Economic sectors considered: agriculture and forestry, fishing, manufacturing excluding construction, construction, trade, transportation, accomodation and restaurants, information and communication, financial and insurance services, real estate services, business services, public services, education, health, other services.
+Economic sectors considered: agriculture and forestry, fishing, manufacturing excluding construction, construction, trade, transportation, accommodation and restaurants, information and communication, financial and insurance services, real estate services, business services, public services, education, health, other services.
 According to the Classification of Economic Activities, 2008 edition (WZ 2008).